 Despite the unique and challenging conditions that the students have faced this year, Salesian College students have achieved excellent A level results this summer.
 However, one must not lose sight of the fact that the grades awarded represent the hard work of all the young men and women of this College, if not in a terminal examination, but more importantly in all that they have done over the last two years.
 The teacher assessments are based upon the detailed studies and achievements of the students in the period before the suspension of the examinations.

-The College once again celebrated excellent A level results with a 100% pass rate and 92% of grades awarded in the A*-C range.
-The academic achievement of the students’ further builds on the enviable reputation which the College enjoys as one of the highest achieving Sixth Form providers in Hampshire.
+The College once again celebrated excellent A Level results with a 100% pass rate for the fifth consecutive year and 90% of grades awarded in the A*-C range.
+The academic achievement of the students’ further builds on the enviable reputation that the College enjoys as one of the highest achieving co-educational sixth form providers in Hampshire.